solix/Advance-Vehicle-Detection/README.md

 The code for this step is contained in lines 19 through 93 of the file called `train_pipeline.py`).

-I started by importing dataset for `vehicles` and `non-vehicles` and explored some examples, then I started to visualise hog features that I tried to extract and I visualised a random sample from dataset it like this:
+I started by importing dataset for `vehicles` and `non-vehicles` and explored some examples, then I started to visualise hog features that I tried to extract.
+I visualised it like this:
 ![alt text][image1]

 Above operation is applied using function `get_hog_feature` found in line `34` of `helper.py` file.
 I then explored different color spaces `YCrCb` has shown the best result.
 HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` .